-In partnership with Assistant Professor of Biology Laura Ekstrom—and with some help from the 3-D printers in the WHALE Lab—Humure has designed an above-the-knee prosthetic socket that she hopes will someday improve the lives of people with physical disabilities.
+In partnership with Assistant Professor of Biology Laura Ekstrom—and with some help with the 3D printers in the WHALE Lab—Humure has designed an above-the-knee prosthetic socket that she hopes will someday improve the lives of people with physical disabilities.

 Unlike current prosthetic sockets, Humure’s design is adjustable to account for growth and other daily changes in the body.

 “Many prostheses in Rwanda are made from rigid materials that don’t give you room to adjust and breathe.
 We need good-working prosthetic sockets that people will feel really happy wearing,” said Humure, who is majoring in biology with a minor in business management.

 Humure’s prosthetic socket, which she is developing as her senior project, incorporates skills she has gained through coursework and internships during her time at Wheaton—combining knowledge in the fields of biology, physics and design.

 “When I first came to Wheaton, I wasn’t sure what I wanted to do.
 I knew I wanted to do something clinical or in medicine, so I did an internship at Boston Medical Center in the pediatric department.
 I liked it, but it wasn’t really fulfilling,” she said.

 In 2015, Humure landed a summer internship in the MIT Media Lab’s biomechanics group.
 “My mind really opened up during this internship.
 I had done research in a biology lab, but nothing on prosthetics—and I found that enjoyable,” she said.